jarpraca/open-cx-bitx/README.md

 In this increment we started the execution and the monitoring and control phases of the project.

-* We implemented a status report politic where all elements of the group had to report the evolution of their tasks every few days
+* Implemented a status report politic where all elements of the group had to report the evolution of their tasks every few days
 * Started the mobile application structure
 * Created most of the screens of our application (visual component)
 * Research about how beacons work and what packages were available for their integration with flutter